e//missions (2020-ongoing)

 The Project

-Inspired by the work of the early land artists (Michael Heizer, Walter de Maria and Robert Smithson), e//missions was born during the home-confinement pandemic period, with the goal to redirect audience awareness outwards towards nature, highlighting its value and fundamental role for our life on the planet.
+Inspired by the work of the early land artists (Michael Heizer, Walter de Maria and Robert Smithson), e//missions was born during the home-confinement pandemic period of COVID19, in which many of us felt a sense of isolation and longing for contact with other humans and nature.

 I began by exploring my region in the Alps of Italy, shooting laser light onto water streams that are becoming increasingly polluted and scarce.
 Recently I traveled to project in Bolivia’s unique Uyuni salt desert which is the mining target of several multinationals for the high presence of lithium.
 Bolivian president Evo Morales already anticipated that Chinese and German companies manifested intention to mine the site for obvious energetic reasons and that would sustain the nation for a long time.
 Of course this creates a risk of widespread pollution, including the calcination of soil which would put the Salar’s flora and fauna at risk.